awalindeep/Kickstarter-Analysis/README.md

     - Based on our findings, the month of May had the most successful Kickstarter campaigns for the parent category "Theater."
 April, May, June, and July accounted for 44% of all successful programmes.

-    - While 40% of failed campaigns were launched in May, June, and July The campaigns launched in January, March, September, November, and December was nearly the same
+    - While 40% of failed campaigns were launched in May, June, and July The campaigns launched in January, March, September, November, and December was nearly the same.